section-engineering-education/engineering-education/content/articles/univariate-time-series-analysis-and-forecasting-with-arima-and-seasonal-arima-in-python/index.md

 We already know the `d=1`.
 It is because we have performed differencing only once.
 The next step is to get the best `p` and `q` values.

 #### Getting the best `p` and `q` values
-We get the best value of `q` using a [Autocorrelation Function](https://mxplus3.medium.com/interpreting-autocorrelation-partial-autocorrelation-plots-for-time-series-analysis-23f87b102c64) (ACF) plot.
+We get the best value of `q` using an [Autocorrelation Function](https://mxplus3.medium.com/interpreting-autocorrelation-partial-autocorrelation-plots-for-time-series-analysis-23f87b102c64) (ACF) plot.

-We get the best value of`p` using a [Partial Autocorrelation Function](https://mxplus3.medium.com/interpreting-autocorrelation-partial-autocorrelation-plots-for-time-series-analysis-23f87b102c64) (PACF) plot
+We get the best value of`p` using a [Partial Autocorrelation Function](https://mxplus3.medium.com/interpreting-autocorrelation-partial-autocorrelation-plots-for-time-series-analysis-23f87b102c64) (PACF) plot.

 Lets import `PACF` and `ACF`.